 - Greens shot with a Sony A7RIV will look different to those from a Sony A6600

-- Even blues in images shot by the same camera can look different under different lighting conditions, for example in daylight compared to fluorescent lighting.
+- Even blues in images shot by the same camera can look different under different lighting conditions, such as in daylight compared to fluorescent lighting.

-In addition, image editing programs use their own profiles to convert the RAW data into an image.
+In addition, editing programs use their own profiles to convert the RAW data into an image.
 These profiles also present color differently, completely transforming the way images look.
-For example, compared to the default Adobe Color profile in Lightroom/Camera Raw, the Adobe Landscape profile adds saturation to all colors, slightly increases contrast and renders more vibrant blues and greens within an image.
+For example, compared to the default Adobe Color profile in Lightroom/Camera Raw, the Adobe Landscape profile adds saturation to all colors, slightly increases contrast, and renders more vibrant blues and greens.

-This combination of color bias from the camera sensor and editing software can result in a base image with colors that are not true to the original scene, providing an inaccurate starting point.
-This can make it more difficult to adjust and refine the image depending on the look and feel you want to achieve.
+This combination of color bias from the camera sensor and editing software can result in a base image whose colors are not true to the original scene.
+This inaccurate starting point can make it more challenging to adjust and refine the image depending on the look and feel you want to achieve.